sbb-design-systems/lyne-components/src/components/sbb-no-results/readme.md

 </sbb-no-results>
 ```
 ## Accessibility
 By default the `sbb-title` has a visual level of 5 and an actual level of 3.
-This can be changed by the user either via the `title-level` property, or via slotting a `sbb-title` in the `title` slot, where it's possible to specify both the visual level and the accessibility level.
+This can be changed by the user either via the `title-level` property, or via slotting an `sbb-title` in the `title` slot, where it's possible to specify both the visual level and the accessibility level.
 As all other elements are regularly slotted, their accessibility relies on the standard techniques provided by the used components (e.g. alt text and aria-label).

 <!-- Auto Generated Below -->